macbookandrew/wp-youtube-live/readme.txt

 - End users’ browsers will request an update from the server every 30 seconds; when the API results cache is stale, your server will make another API request, which costs an additional 100 quota units.
 - Fallback behavior:
     - “Show a custom HTML message” costs no additional quota units
-    - “Show scheduled live videos” fallback behavior costs an additional 100 quota units per API call plus 3 quota units for each scheduled video you have (this is cached for 24 hours or until the next-scheduled video starts, whichever is soonest)
+    - “Show scheduled live videos” fallback behavior costs an additional 100 quota units per API call plus 3 quota units for each scheduled video you have (until the next-scheduled video starts [plus a 15-minute “grace period” to give some leeway for your actual start time], or for 5 minutes if there are no videos scheduled)
     - “Show last completed live video” fallback behavior costs an additional 100 quota units per API call
     - “Show recent videos from your channel” fallback behavior costs 1 quota unit for the call + 2 quota units for each video listed
     - “Show a specified playlist” fallback behavior costs 1 quota unit for the call + 2 quota units for each video in the playlist